marcelpuyat/ltst/README.md

   url: http://blog.acolyer.org/
 ```

-Then, when you type in `ltst`, you'll see the first entry for your provided search:
+Then, when you type in `ltst`, you'll see the latest entry for your provided search:
 ```
 The Morning Paper
 	Chapar: Certified Causally Consistent Distributed Key-Value Stores